frenchrb/JMU_ArchivesSpace/README.md

 * ASpace2MARCXML.xsl creates MARC record from EAD exported from ArchivesSpace
 * ASpace2VaHeritage.xsl modifies ArchivesSpace EAD for upload to Virginia Heritage
-* ASpace2HTML.xsl and ASpace2HTMLabstract.xsl create finding aid and abstract snippet for website
+* ASpace2HTML.xsl and ASpace2HTMLabstract.xsl create finding aid and abstract snippet for website.
+For finding aids with multiple container types, use ASpace2HTML-gencontainer.xsl instead.

 To run Spaceport with GUI: ```python spaceportGUI.py```